Characterizations of Toric Varieties via Polarized Endomorphisms: Proof of Theorem

 Since $U$ is $G$-transitive, $f|_U: f^{-1}(U) = U \to U$ is \'etale.
 Thus, by the logarithmic ramification divisor formula, we have $K_X + D = f^*(K_X + D)$.
 Hence, $K_X+D\equiv 0$ by Lemma \ref{lem-eig}.
-Since $K_X+D$ is $\Q$-Cartier, $(X,D)$ is log canonical by \cite[Theorem 1.4]{BH}.
-Then, in notation of Lemma \ref{logkod}, the log canonical divisor $K_Y + D' + E$ of the smooth compactification $(Y, D' + E)$ of $U$ is pseudo-effective.
-Fix some $u$ in $U$.
-Let $H:=\{g\in G\, |\,gu=u\}$.
-Then $U=G/H$.
-Since $G$ is linear and acts faithfully on $X$, $G$ is an algebraic torus by \cite[Theorem 1.1]{BZ}.
+Since $K_X+D$ is $\Q$-Cartier, the pair $(X,D)$ is log canonical by \cite[Theorem 1.4]{BH}.
+Let $\pi:Y\to X$ be a $G$-equivariant log resolution of $X$ such that $\pi|_{\pi^{-1}(U)}$ is isomorphic and $Y\backslash\pi^{-1}(U)$ is an SNC divisor (cf.~\cite{Ko}).
+Applying Lemma \ref{logkod} and using the notation there, we have that $K_Y + D' + E$ is pseudo-effective.
+Note that $G$ is linear, $\pi^{-1}(U)$ is an open dense $G$-orbit in $Y$, and $G$ acts faithfully on $Y$.
+By \cite[Theorem 1.1]{BZ}, $G$ is an algebraic torus.
 So $X$ is a toric variety by Lemma \ref{toric}.
-Since the big torus $U$ is an affine variety, $X \setminus U$ is of pure co-dimension one and hence equal to $D$.
+Since the big torus $U$ is an affine variety, $X \setminus U$ is of pure codimension one and hence equal to $D$.
 Thus $(X, D)$ is a toric pair. \end{proof}